akuklev/HOCC/finitism.md

 { $n$, { $m$ } } which can be naturally extended to finite lists.

 The theory of finitary pure sets (where no infinite set can be shown to exist) was first developed very recently [[Pakhomov2019]](https://arxiv.org/abs/1907.00877).
-It called $H_{<ω}$ and it has quite remarkable foundational properties.
+It is called $H_{<ω}$ and it has quite remarkable foundational properties.
 It is an excemption to the infamous Gödel's second incompleteness theorem theorem that states that no strong enough mathematical theory can prove its own consistency.
 Pakhomov's set theory $H_{<ω}$ is weak enough to evade Gödel's theorem and does indeed prove its own consistency.
-Up to date it is the only natural example of such a theory.
+Up to date, it is the only natural example of such a theory.

 Yet, finitary pure sets are not enough to model real numbers or functions on natural numbers.
 How does one define infinite pure sets?
-The original idea due to G. Cantor was to try the same approach that works perfectly well for sets of integers, sets of reals and other “sets of $T$” within a typed framework, namely to identify sets and predicates on $T$.
+The original Cantor's idea was to try the same approach that works perfectly well for sets of integers, sets of reals and other “sets of $T$” within a typed framework, namely to identify sets and predicates on $T$.
 But pure sets are sets of pure sets, so the definition becomes recursive and leads to inconsistency of the theory.

 For a period of time (1884–1899) the mathematical community was not aware of this inconsistency, and learned how inconceivably effective it is for modelling all sorts of mathematical objects.
 There were “enough” pure sets to model every mathematical object one could think out.
-In a sense there were too much of them: the universe of sets was too huge to be charted in any useful way.
+In a sense, there were too much of them: the universe of sets was too huge to be charted in any useful way.
 Cantor himself compared it to an abyss way beyond comprehension.